-In September 2021, the Company adopted the 2021 Stock Incentive Plan ("2021 Plan") under which employees, officers and directors, as well as consultants and advisors to the Company are eligible to be granted awards (incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock units and other stock-based awards).
+In September 2021, the Company adopted the 2021 Stock Incentive Plan (the "2021 Plan") under which employees, officers and directors, as well as consultants and advisors to the Company are eligible to be granted awards (incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock units and other stock-based awards).
 The 2021 Plan initially authorized the issuance of a maximum of 22,399,691 shares of common stock.
-The number of shares of common stock available for issuance under the 2021 Plan were and will be increased on the first day of each fiscal year beginning with the 2022 fiscal year, in an amount equal to the least of (i) 5% of the number of shares of the Company's common stock determined by the Company's board of directors.
+The number of shares of common stock available for issuance under the 2021 Plan were and will be increased on the first day of each fiscal year beginning with the 2022 fiscal year, in an amount equal to the least of (i) 5% of the number of shares of the Company's common stock outstanding on the first day of such fiscal year and (ii) the number of shares of the Company's common stock determined by the Company's board of directors.